Darjeeling Art & Craft

 Tibetan Refugee Self Help Center

 As apparent from the name of the center, it is run by Tibetan refugees who fled from their home country of Tibet as they followed Dalai Lama in 1959.
 Some of them took residence in Darjeeling.
 They had to survive in the new country and took up handcraft as the primary means to sustain their livelihood.
 Although they diversified their earning sources in later years, but since establishment of this center, Tibetan men and women have been making exquisite handicraft items here including woolen carpets, shawls, carved wooden crafts, leather items and more.

 Much of this is being exported.
 But if you visit their handcraft factory which is also their residential complex, you will get these items at the factory outlet called the Show Room.
 Tibetan Refugee Center is located on a hill top that can be accessed from Lebong Cart Road.

 If you are an art lover, you won't want to miss this one.
 This bright maroon and yellow painted building houses some of the finest artwork of late Ava Devi who was called the genius of embroidery work in Darjeeling.
 The artwork displayed here includes water paintings, oil paintings and even thread paintings.
 The gallery is located 4km away from the town center and on the main highway towards Ghoom.

-Manjusha is run by the West Bengal Handicrafts Development Corporation.
+It's an outlet of the West Bengal Government owned chain of stores that specializes in local handmade products.
 It's a house of genuine handicrafts and handloom products of West Bengal.
 Items include wood carving, needle work, bamboo made items, silk sarees etc. It's located on Nehru Road and close to the Mall.

 Share your experience or stories.